parad0xxxx/get_chrome/README.md

     • Removes all console recognition by user.
 (You can modify the script to your expertise)
     • Added chrome directory solutions for all OS.
     • Added statements to read if your device is running the ideal version of get_chrome.py
+    • Removed 'noname' attachment bug with proper results.txt and added a guide on how to use it.

 # Reminders
     • Remember to replace '' string to YOUR details. (this will prevent any runtime errors)